OPNsense Forum

 Post by: EricPerl on May 23, 2025, 09:27:05 PM

-Quote from: FullyBorked on Today at 03:54:50 AMI feel like maybe we've strayed off the issue at hand.
+Quote from: FullyBorked on May 23, 2025, 03:54:50 AMI feel like maybe we've strayed off the issue at hand.
 IMO at least editing backup conf files before a restore seems broken.
 So either I need to fix my vlan config to match current standards so I don't get deadlocked or some other better understanding of the recovery process and interface assignments (if it's some user error on my part).

 Starting with the first one, what's the best way to rename these vlans to match current naming convention?